Advantages and Disadvantages of Rural Living

 Moving to the country

 Perhaps you’ve always dreamed of moving to the countryside, away from busier cities or towns.
 Countryside living may not be what you expect if you haven’t tried it before.
 The lifestyle can appear peaceful and easy, but it’s not for everyone.
 If you’re thinking of making a move to the country, make yourself aware of the pros and cons before taking the plunge.
+Here’s haart’s guide to rural living.
+If you are ready to move or have questions, get in touch.
+Selling up before the move?
+Get a free haart valuation today!

 - If you have children of school-age, they might be faced with a longer journey to school, whether they walk, take the bus or get a lift in.